sigasi/sigasi_insights/content/opinion/jan/wasting-real-time-zero-time.md

 Now the question: is this a realistic story?

 Some Verilog designers will  deny that there is a  problem in practice.
 On one occasion in a newsgroup discusssion on the subject, one person even [lost his temper](http://groups.google.com/group/comp.lang.verilog/msg/d76df9dd57b8beb7) and started shouting at me.
 To explain why I am not very impressed with such denials, consider when nondeterminism is likely to occur.
 As an extreme example: it will not occur in a gate-level net list.
 Also, at the relatively low level of synthesizable RTL, it is  easy to define  guidelines that will avoid it.
-(But note : [pitfalls-for-circuit-girls]) Rather,  nondeterminism becomes more of an issue when you use the full modeling power of the language, including more complex event controls, for high-level modeling and in test benches.
+(But note : [Pitfalls for circuit girls]({{< ref "pitfalls-for-circuit-girls" >}})) Rather,  nondeterminism becomes more of an issue when you use the full modeling power of the language, including more complex event controls, for high-level modeling and in test benches.
 Nondeterminism is the killjoy of the fun stuff.

 There is evidence that some design teams use a low level coding style, such as synthesizable RTL, for everything, including modeling and testbenches.
 Such a coding style will indeed avoid nondeterminism for a large part.
 But it is also boring and verbose, and in my opinion it completely misses the point about HDL-based design.
 If that is the price to pay, it is way too high.